01 of 17

 "He will probably live here for the rest of his life," Johnson said.
 And as he grows, this type of human contact will necessarily cease.
 I will never forget my unexpected and truly extraordinary moment of interaction with this remarkable animal.

-A Photographer's Admission Pass is $50 per person per hour during the April through November season as of 2014 (rates are higher in the winter).
+A Photographer's Admission Pass is $50 per person per hour during the April through November season as of 2018 (rates are $150 per... hour in the winter).
 It's a small investment for a once-in-a-lifetime experience, and funds raised support the Maine Wildlife Park's mission of caring for non-releasable wild creatures and educating the public about responsible wildlife behavior.Continue to 7 of 17 below.

 07 of 17